SilkRose/Pony/stories/fleetfall/fleetfall.md

 *Alright, Fleetfoot.
 You can do this.
 Just think.
 Think.
 Focus.*

 She brought her wings in and lowered her goggles.
-Their blinders shut everything out.
+Their blinders [DO THE WONDERBOLTS HAVE BLINDERS ON THEIR GOGGLES?
+I HAVE HONESTLY NEVER SEEN THOSE, SO I CAST DOUBT THEREON] shut everything out.
 As she began to fall, she felt the weight of the world lift off her shoulders.

 *Focus.
 Focus.*